micro-community/development/vision.md

 ## Origin

-Micro started life on the basic premise that developing software at scale was complex, difficult and for the most part not a core operational concern of a business but rather something that needed to be solved to drive forth the business requirement.
+Micro started life on the basic premise that developing software at scale was complex and for the most part not a core operational concern of a business but rather something that needed to be solved to drive forth the business requirement.